cancerberoSgx/js-indentator/README.md

 =============
 http://cancerberosgx.github.io/js-indentator/jsindentator/test/

-*Warning*: This is a new, investigation project that expose a number of utilities for indenting, formatting, prettify. minifying, JavaScript code.
-Don't use these tools for production code!
-They are not ready, not yet.
-It is known that at least comments are not well supported (it will destroy, at least, your JavaScript comments).
+*Warning*: This is a new, investigation project that expose a number of utilities for processing JavaScript code.
+For example, indenting, formatting, prettify. minifying, extracting meta information like jsdocs, etc.

 This project born as a javascript indentation tool based on esprima JavaScript parser.
-Now it is a set of example tools in an unified simple parse format that perform some task over some javascript code input, for example not only indenting but also extracting information, code prettifying, etc.
+Now it is more like a framework for easily processing javascript code somehow.
+This is, programs that need to parse javascript code and output some result.

 This project can be usefull for those that need to easily define javascript-source code-analizying tools like mentioned.
 Main objective is let the user easily define its own javascript parsing tools for its personal purposes.

+In general using it means registering listeners for certain language parts, like function definitions, comments, and those listeners will be called when those units are visited b the AST parser.
+This means you will get that unit parsed, inspect it some how for extracting information and sotre that information somewhere so it is accessible when the parsing is done.

 It can be run on the browser and on the desktop using nodejs.